rslippert/iceberg/README.md

 # Iceberg
 Iceberg / Sagent (Smart Agent) AGI process automation software development
 #
-Artificial "General" Intelligence, or lets call it intelligence has not happened yet because of three issues.
+Artificial "General" Intelligence, or lets call it intelligence has not happened because of the following issues.
 1) First, there needs to be a body of code that bootstraps instinctive processes that allow learning to happen.
  Iceberg Instincts is the body of code that defines the processes that allow for learning and also useful processes.
-Useful processes will be any open source capability that is developed within the many python modules.
+Useful processes will be any software capability that is developed within the many python modules.
 The wealth of python modules can be converted into processes which in Iceberg are called Sagents.
 2) A "Sagent" or smart agent is a new standard that defines smart (buildable) Iceberg processes.
 Iceberg processes operate using smart agents (Sagent) that collect and control data within those process.